rcslabs/bixel/README.md

   will be maximum of `locationsCount` length if specified in `bixel.init` method
 - `axis.getPeriods()` - returns javascript array of `Period` objects.
 This array will be maximum of `periodsCount` length if specified in `bixel.init` method
-- `axis.getDimensions()` returns javascript array of `Dimension` objects.
-It will contain all the dimensions linked with metrics
+- `axis.getUnits()` returns javascript array of `Unit` objects.
+It will contain all the units linked with metrics

 ## Data object
 provides methods: